Something is happening to the polar bears. As the arctic ice melts, these bears must look for food on land, and there isn’t enough to go around.

 - When there are plenty of seals to be had, a healthy polar bear will eat only the seal’s blubber and skin, but the rest of the seal does not go to waste.
 Other bears, foxes, and birds devour the rest of the carcass.

-- Scientists have found that when polar bears dine exclusively on seal fat, their cholesterol levels drop lower than those of fasting bears.
+- Scientists have found that when the bears dine exclusively on seal fat, their cholesterol levels drop lower than those of fasting bears.
 This is likely due to the protective quality of the omega-3 fatty acids found in seal blubber.

 - Polar bears that are forced to live on land due to melting ice face lean times in most of the Arctic.
-Food found on land, such as berries and eggs, lack the high fat content and calories of the polar bear’s preferred prey.
+Food found on land, such as berries and eggs, lack the high fat content and calories of the bears’ preferred prey.
 Also, catching a seal in open water is far more difficult than catching on the ice.

-Watching Over the Polar Bears
+Watching Over the Bears